Clavarioid fungi: Description and genera

 Most clavarioid fungi have simple or branched fruit bodies that are erect (or pendant from wood in the genus Deflexula).
 The spores are born on the sides of the clubs or branches and the spore-bearing surface is typically smooth or ridged, occasionally warted to weakly spiny.

 The largest current genus is Ramaria, which has species with branched fruit bodies and ochre to brownish spores.
 Clavariadelphus, producing large, club-shaped fruit bodies, is closely related.
 Clavaria in its modern sense is restricted to white-spored species, many simple, some branched.
 It is not clearly distinguished from two related genera, Clavulinopsis and Ramariopsis.
 The genus Typhula contains a number of small, sometimes minute species with simple fruit bodies.
 Smaller genera of clavarioid fungi include Alloclavaria, Aphelaria, Artomyces, Chaetotyphula, Clavariachaete, Clavicorona, Clavulina, Ertzia, Lachnocladium, Lentaria, Lepidostroma, Multiclavula, Pterula, Scytinopogon, and Sulzbacheromyces.

 Habitat and distribution

 Many clavarioid fungi are saprotrophic with a terrestrial habit, growing in woodland leaf litter or in mossy grassland.
 A few grow on wood or on decaying herbaceous stems and fallen leaves.
 Some species, particularly in the genera Clavulina and Ramaria, are known to be ectomycorrhizal (forming a beneficial association with the roots of living trees).
 Species in the genera Ertzia, Multiclavula, Lepidostroma, and Sulzbacheromyces are lichenized and grow in association with algae.
-Species of the Ramaria subgenus Ramaria are ectomycorrhizal.

 Clavarioid fungi have a worldwide distribution, though some genera—such as Aphelaria and Lachnocladium—are principally tropical.